-There are several third-party software products with the same goal, but the best shortcut virus remover tool is free and already on your Windows PC: Command Prompt (CMD).
-With CMD, you can remove shortcut virus files from any drive on your PC.
-By specifying the drive letter, you can get rid of the virus once and for all on your hard drive, USB flash drive, pen drive, SD card, or any storage device connected to your PC.
+There are several third-The best shortcut virus remover tool is surprisingly free and already on your Windows PC: Command Prompt (CMD).
+With CMD, you can easily remove shortcut virus files from any drive connected to your PC, including your hard drive, USB flash drive, pen drive, SD card, and more, by simply specifying the drive letter.

 Step 1: Right-click on "Start" and select "Command Prompt (Admin)".